BITSS-OPA/URAP-week-progress/04-sophia/01_week_log.md

 4. Learned how to build folders and move folders in Github

 5. Reviewed codes for dewarming for the shiny App - 1 hour

+Meeting notes:
+1. control - shift - M --> see the html version on Atom (Markdown preview)